nikhilbchilwant/Offensive-comments/README.md

 # Offensive-comments

 Immplementation of data selection with multi-task learning method to detect offensive comments.
-The ideas was taken from [Domain Adaptation with BERT-based Domain Classification and Data
+The idea was taken from [Domain Adaptation with BERT-based Domain Classification and Data
 Selection](https://assets.amazon.science/d6/7c/c2954857435a921ab0fb988e9caa/domain-adaptation-with-bert-based-domain-classification-and-data-selection.pdf).

 The Scikit classification report: